 St Petes also has a thriving Micro Brewery scene, unfortunately we were driving back to Tampa that evening so couldn’t indulge!

 We really wanted to visit the St. Petersburg Museum of History with its interesting collection of alligators and oddities demonstrating the history and heritage of Florida.
 They have the worlds largest collection of baseballs, an authentic 3,000 year old Egyptian mummy and loads more.
 Unfortunately we arrived after closing, don’t you just love an excuse to return somewhere!

 If you can time your visit right, St Petes hosts a monthly indie market with over 100 vendors, craft beer and live art, offering everything Indie.
-You can find all the dates here.

 If you are lucky enough to have a little more time, these are the top rated family friendly hotels on Tripadvisor in St Pete.